 A National Heritage Site

+At Bushmans Kloof, the land’s beauty inspires our ongoing mission to preserve it for future generations.
 Here at Bushmans Kloof, a National Heritage Site within the Cape Floral Kingdom, we are well aware of our extraordinary environment, and feel ourselves beholden to the land that sustains a plethora of plants and creatures, including ourselves.
+We are the proud winner of a host of ecological awards, including the Condé Nast World Savers Award for Wildlife and Conservation Programmes.

 Indigenous wildlife